Myanmar releases 4 foreigners in broad prisoner amnesty - NewsBreak

 Myanmar releases 4 foreigners in broad prisoner amnesty

-Myanmar's military-controlled government released an Australia n academic, a Japanese filmmaker, an ex-British diplomat and an American on Thursday as part of a broad prisoner amnesty that also freed many local citizens held for protesting the army takeover.
+BANGKOK — (AP) — Myanmar's military-controlled government released an Australian academic, a Japanese filmmaker, an ex-British diplomat and an American on Thursday as part of a broad prisoner amnesty that also freed many local citizens held for protesting the army takeover.

-The imprisonment of the foreigners had caused friction between Myanmar ’s leaders and their home governments.
-Australia, the U.S. and rights groups welcomed the releases while calling for Myanmar to free others unjustly detained.

 Australian Sean Turnell, Japan's Toru Kubota, Briton Vicky Bowman, and American Kyaw Htay Oo were among 5,774 prisoners being freed on the country’s National Victory Day, Myanmar's state-run MRTV reported.